Rapptz/discord.py/docs/faq.rst

     # good
     await asyncio.sleep(10)

-Another common source of blocking for too long is using HTTP requests with the famous module ``requests``.
-While ``requests`` is an amazing module for non-asynchronous programming, it is not a good choice for :mod:`asyncio` because certain requests can block the event loop too long.
-Instead, use the ``aiohttp`` library which is installed on the side with this library.
+Another common source of blocking for too long is using HTTP requests with the famous module :doc:`req:index`.
+While :doc:`req:index` is an amazing module for non-asynchronous programming, it is not a good choice for :mod:`asyncio` because certain requests can block the event loop too long.
+Instead, use the :doc:`aiohttp <aio:index>` library which is installed on the side with this library.

 Consider the following example: ::